-Here is a detailed guide about things to do near Jebel Hafeet.
+Here is a detailed guide about Jebel Hafeet and things to do near this spectacular tourist attraction.

 A mountain in the territory of Tawam, on the border of the United Arab Emirates and Oman, known as Jabal Hafeet is regarded as an outlier of the Al Hajar Mountains.